 Emergency responders and firefighters may need access to the elevators to address fires on upper levels.

-Remember that fires are nearly always avoidable.
+In conclusion, remember that fires are nearly always avoidable.
 Knowledge, training, and a solid fire safety meeting topics can save you and your company from injuries, death, and property damage.

 Watch out for fire hazards in the workplace while work is performed by other employees.